Family, Inequality, Gender, Sexuality, Qualitative Research Methods, Intersectionality, Social Policy

 In one research strand, published by New York University Press, I’ve examined the family “sex talk.”
 Amid controversies over school-based sex education policy, one prominent solution is to give parents greater control over what their children learn about sex.
 Yet I find parents are uncertain about how best to guide their teenage children’s sexuality and view their own teen children as asexual and innocent while characterizing the stereotypical teenager as highly sexual, with racialized classed, and gendered sexual meanings and inequalities shaping these perceptions.
 Overall, the book’s findings demonstrate the ways gender, race, class, and age intersect to inform U.S. parents’ views and management of adolescent sexuality.

 Another line of inquiry focuses on the family beliefs and experiences of Black single mothers of teenagers in the U.S. Policies promoting marriage and so-called responsible fatherhood have represented one political response to single motherhood over the past couple of decades.
-With Black single mothers often the face of debates and policy decisions around single motherhood, my research investigates how they make sense of family life and the parenting strategies they adopt, with what implications for social transformation.
+In articles published in Journal of Family Issues, Social Problems and the American Sociological Review, this project investigates how low-income Black single mothers make sense of family life and the parenting strategies they adopt, with what implications for social transformation.

 Asterisk = equal authorship; Underline = student authorship

 *Bowen, Sarah, Joslyn Brenton and Sinikka Elliott.
 2019.
 Pressure Cooker: Why Home Cooking Won’t Solve Our Problems and What We Can Do About It.
 New York: Oxford University Press.